NdyGen/blog/_agent_config/author_prompt.md

   - Have a **descriptive filename** (e.g., `/blog/images/devops-pipeline-diagram.png`)
   - Include meaningful **alt text** to guide graphic designers
   - Be relevant and support the article content
+  - Will not try to explain anything schematic unless it is really simplpe to draw.
 - ❌ Articles **without images** will be rejected.

 - Use: